CHAKOTAY99/CPS3230_Assignment_1/README.md

 I added a 5 liner to the setup() method so that the database is 100% clean before starting the tests.
 I have decided not to re-introduce the default 5 in the teardown - simply because they can be recreated via a build.

+What I have noticed is that I should have mocked the database so that all of the tests cases do not effect the database.